-At age 18, Cincinnati Reds pitcher Gary Nolan, in his first major league start, defeated the Houston Astros 7-3 at Cincinnati’s Crosley Field on April 15, 1967.
-In the first inning he struck out Sonny Jackson, Jim Landis, and Jimmy Wynn en route to a 7-3 victory.
-Later in the season, on June 7, during a scoreless game, and two runners on in the sixth inning against the San Francisco Giants he used his fireball pitches to strike out Willie Mays, Willie McCovey, and Jim Ray Hart.
+Eighteen-year-old Cincinnati Reds pitcher Gary Nolan, in his first major-league start, defeated the Houston Astros 7-3 at Cincinnati’s Crosley Field on April 15, 1967.
+In the first inning he faced four batters, and struck out Sonny Jackson, Jim Landis, and Jimmy Wynn en route to a 7-3 victory.
+Later in the season, on June 7, during a scoreless game, and two runners on in the sixth inning against the San Francisco Giants, Nolan used his fireball pitches to strike out Willie Mays, Willie McCovey, and Jim Ray Hart.
 At game’s end he had struck out Mays four times.
-Mays pointed out, “Nobody’s ever done that to me before.”
-By the end of his stellar first major league season he had set modern day records for a pitcher who began the season at the age of 18 or younger with a 14-8 win/loss record, a 2.58 ERA, four shutouts and 206 strikeouts in 227 innings.
+“Nobody’s ever done that to me before,” Mays said.1 By the end of his stellar first major-league season Nolan had set modern-day records for a pitcher who began the season at the age of 18 or younger with a 14-8 won-lost record, a 2.58 earned-run average, four shutouts, and 206 strikeouts in 226⅔ innings.

 The Reds had expected Nolan to succeed.
 And Nolan knew he would succeed.
-A Northern Californian, he was born on May 27, 1948, in Herlong, California, but living and going to school in Oroville, an old gold rush town, to succeed.
-And Nolan knew he would succeed.
-At age ten, Gary sat next to his father, Ray, a switchman for the Union Pacific, listening to Russ Hodges broadcast a San Francisco Giants game.
-Ray did not care for baseball, but it was obvious that Gary planned to play major league baseball.
-In high school he became such a good pitcher that baseball scouts, sometimes twenty-five of them, drove to Oroville to see the new boy wonder.
+A Northern Californian, he was born on May 27, 1948, in Herlong, California, on the border with Nevada.
+Later the family moved to Oroville, an old Gold Rush town in the foothills of the Sierra Nevada.
+At the age of 10, Gary sat next to his father, Ray, a switchman for the Union Pacific railroad, listening to Russ Hodges broadcast a San Francisco Giants game.
+Ray did not care for baseball, but it was obvious that Gary planned to play major-league baseball.
+In high school he became such a good pitcher that baseball scouts, sometimes 25 of them, drove to Oroville to see the new boy wonder.

-He was the Reds, number one choice in the 1966 amateur draft, and the team sent their top negotiator, Jim McLaughlin, to Oroville to cut a deal with Gary’s father.
+Nolan was the Reds’ number one choice (13th pick overall) in the 1966 amateur draft, and the team sent its top negotiator, Jim McLaughlin, to Oroville to cut a deal with Gary’s father.
 Ray said, “Talk to Gary.
-He’s a grown man.”
-Gary negotiated his own deal and signed for $40,000.
+He’s a grown man.”2 Gary negotiated his own deal and signed for $40,000.

-The Reds assigned him to their Sioux Falls, South Dakota (Northern League) club for his first professional season in 1966.
-There he fulfilled his predicted success, pitching in 12 games, going 7-3 with a 1.82 ERA.
+The Reds assigned Nolan to their Sioux Falls, South Dakota, short-season Northern League club for his first professional season in 1966.
+There he fulfilled his predicted success, pitching in 12 games and going 7-3 with a 1.82 ERA.
 His fastball was overpowering.
 In 104 innings he struck out 163.
-Above all, he had that best gift of all--control.
+Above all, he had that best gift of all: control.
 He walked only 30 batters.
 The next season, 1967, Nolan was in the Reds’ pitching rotation at the age of 18, and he proceeded to have several exemplary seasons as a starter with the Reds before being undone by arm problems.

-At 6-foot 3-inches, 190 pounds, the handsome Nolan was an immediate favorite of Reds fans, especially the young women.
-But, alas for them, Gary had married high school sweetheart Carole Widener in February 1965.
-He became a father at age 17.
+At 6-feet 3-inches and weighing 190 pounds, the handsome Nolan was an immediate favorite of Reds fans, especially the young women.
+But, alas for them, Gary had married high-school sweetheart Carole Widener in February 1965.
+He became a father at 17.
 The family grew to six with Gary Jr., Tim, Mark, and Kathy.

 Hopes were high for another strong year for Nolan in 1968, but at spring training dark clouds began forming.
 Nolan strained his shoulder and walked off the mound after throwing two pitches in the second inning of his first start in an exhibition game.
 It was a cold, blustery day, and Nolan apparently had extended himself too fast, too soon for a first outing.